pralhad88/jk-tech/README.md

 docker-compose up
 ```

-4. Once all services is running up click on [App](http://localhost:3000) to access the web app.
+4. Once all services is running up click on [App](http://localhost:3000) to access the web App.